 ACRES U.S.A.
 How many different crops are neonicotinoids registered for use on?

 ACRES U.S.A.
-And they’re also used on pets and livestock and injected into trees, which they’re touted as protecting from insects for a year or more.
+And they’re also used on pets and livestock and injected into trees, which supposedly protects them from insects for a year or more.

 ACRES U.S.A.
-Here, one of the big campaigns on neonicotinoids tries to stop big-box stores and hardware chains from selling bedding plants and vegetable starts and shrubs and trees treated with neonicotinoids.
+One of the big campaigns here in the U.S. against neonicotinoids tries to stop big-box stores and hardware chains from selling bedding plants and vegetable starts and shrubs and trees treated with neonicotinoids.
 People unknowingly are bringing them into their homes and yards.

 ACRES U.S.A.
 We’ve been talking about contaminated flowers.
 A key recommendation for conserving pollinators is to plant wildflowers and other bee and butterfly forage, especially in impoverished landscapes like mono-crop agriculture.
 Is that a good idea?